 Kruzel Street, in the Market Common, is located between Farrow Parkway and Pampas Drive, running roughly parallel with both.
 It begins, or ends depending on your perspective, at Howard Avenue and Shine Avenue, connecting the two.

-It was the time of World War II, and Joseph was stationed at Nichols Field, Manila, in the Philippines.
+World War II was underway, and Joseph was stationed at Nichols Field, Manila, in the Philippines.
 He flew P-40 aircraft as a combat fighter in Australia, Java, and the Philippines.
 During this time, he logged 175 combat hours, and shot down a Japanese Zero fighter plane.
 He was in the Philippines when the Japanese attacked Pearl Harbor and the Philippine Islands.

 In 1949, he was back in the United States where he attended Air Command and Staff College at Maxwell Air Force Base, Alabama, as well as Air War College.
 He graduated in 1954, and stayed on at the Air War College as staff until 1957.